Dr Xiyu Shi

 Xiyu is a leading researcher and consultant with specialist knowledge of digital signal processing, wireless networking, multimedia communications and cybersecurity.
 Xiyu has contributed towards several high-profile international collaboration projects that have shaped the future of networked media.

-Xiyu's is a Research Associate at the Institute for Digital Technologies and his teaching modules include the Internet of Things and Applications, Applied Cryptography and parts of Multimedia over Networks and Introduction to Mobile Communications and Media Clouds.
+Xiyu is a Lecturer in the Institute for Digital Technologies and his teaching modules include the Internet of Things and Applications, Applied Cryptography and parts of Multimedia over Networks and Introduction to Mobile Communications and Media Clouds.

 Since 2000, Xiyu has been a major contributor to several high-profile international collaboration projects which have shaped the future of networked media.
 These projects, including BATS, ROMEO, DIOMEDES, Guardian Angel, BROADWAN, Full Speed and EMBRACE are funded either by the EU’s FP5/6/7 programmes or the EPSRC.
 His work focuses on DSP HW/SW, multimedia transmission, decoding, rendering, QoE, networking and security over fixed and wireless communication systems.